IBM/agile-tutorial/docs/4-DEVELOP.md

 In this section we will go over the practical steps that were broadly described in [*Using the "GitHub Flow" branching model*](2-UNDERSTAND.md#using-the-github-flow-branching-model).

 1. Open the `agile-tutorial` repository in Visual Studio Code.
-1. Click the :arrows_counterclockwise: icon in the bottom left corner to synchronise your local repository with GitHub Enterprise.
+1. Click the :arrows_counterclockwise: icon in the bottom left corner to synchronise your local repository with GitHub.
-1. Click the `master` button in the bottom left corner and select **Create new branch**.
+1. Click the `external` button in the bottom left corner and select **Create new branch**.
 1. Choose a descriptive name for your branch that resembles the issue that it addresses.
     * *Example*: `basic_input-3` is a *very good* name for [issue #3](https://github.ibm.com/brl-its/agile-tutorial/issues/3) (Create `/basic/input` resource).
 1. Perform all the code changes described in your issue.